Aneeshers/expert-iteration-rl/README.md

 ## Why Expert Iteration?

 Traditional AlphaZero uses self-play because Go and Chess are two-player games.
 But 3D bin packing is a **single-agent planning task**—there's no opponent.
 So instead of self-play, we use MCTS to generate training targets directly:

+> **Note:** This isn't vanilla Expert Iteration.
+We use **Gumbel MuZero** as the expert, which provides stronger policy improvement guarantees for large action spaces with limited simulation budgets.
+The `action_weights` from mctx aren't visit count proportions (like in the original EXIT paper); they're computed as `softmax(prior_logits + completed_Q)`, directly implementing the policy improvement operator from [Danihelka et al. (2022)](https://openreview.net/forum?id=bERaNdoegnO).

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐